frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/install-vm.md

 ### VMware Install

+**Option 1**

+If you use Windows, try [this link first](https://hvl365.sharepoint.com/:u:/s/RobotikkUndervisningHVL/EeHPrAvNv6tGozFNRKIK4_cBeEq8WiFOb_EeNgjxsmIYbQ?e=21RVQw).
+At the installation step, it will ask if you want to install Windows Hypervisior, do not install it.
+Afterwards, select "enable enhanced keyboard" option.
+Follow the regular installation gut feelings and you are done.

+**Option 2**

-To install VMware, you need to go to create an account at [Broadcom.com](https://profile.broadcom.com/web/registration)
+If the link above didn't work, or you are using Linux/Mac, to install VMware, you need to go to create an account at [Broadcom.com](https://profile.broadcom.com/web/registration)

 *Please use only international characters to while you enter your name and adress*